weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 The merge token parameters are used in the second part of the Merge Account Flow, described below.

-### Handling the Merge Sign-In Flow
+### Handling the Merge Account Sign-In Flow

 Sometimes a user will have created a record with one means of sign-in (e.g. a traditional username and password record) and will later attempt to sign-in with a different means (e.g. with Facebook.)

-When this happens the sign-in does not succeed, because there is no Capture record associated with the Social sign-in identity and the email address from the identity is already in use.
-Before being able to sign-in with the identity, the user must merge the identity into their existing record.
+When this happens the sign-in cannot succeed, because there is no Capture record associated with the social sign-in identity, and the email address from the identity is already in use.

+Before being able to sign-in with the social identity, the user must merge the identity into their existing record.
 This is called the "Merge Account Flow."

 The merge is achieved at the conclusion of a second sign-in flow authenticated by the record's existing associated identity.
 The second sign-in is initiated upon the failure of the first sign-in flow, and also includes a merge token which Capture uses to merge the identity from the first (failed) sign-in into the record.

-Capture SDK time-line for Merge Account Flow:
+Capture SDK event sequence for Merge Account Flow:

- 1. User attempts to sign-in with a social identity, "identity A".
+ 1. User attempts to sign-in with a social identity, "identity F".
- 2. Capture sign-in fails because there is an existing Capture record connected to "identity B", which shares some constrained attributes with "identity A".
+ 2. Capture sign-in fails because there is an existing Capture record connected to "identity G", which shares some constrained attributes with "identity F".
 E.g. the two identities have the same email address.
  3. The `-[JRCaptureSigninDelegate captureAuthenticationDidFailWithError:]` delegate message is sent with an error representing this state.
 This state is to be discerned via the `-[NSError isJRMergeFlowError]` class category message.
- 4. The host application (your iOS app) notifies the user of the conflict and advises the user to merge the accounts
+ 4. The host application (your mobile app) notifies the user of the conflict and advises the user to merge the accounts
  5. The user elects to take action
  6. The merge sign-in is started by invoking either `+[JRCapture startEngageSignInDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]` or